Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Compiler

 \subsection{Inference with vLLM}

 After fine-tuning, the model is deployed for inference using \emph{vLLM} \cite{KwonLZSZYGZS23}, which provides efficient multi-GPU support.
 Its \emph{PagedAttention} mechanism optimizes memory management of attention keys and values, thereby reducing overhead.
 Since \emph{vLLM} is fully compatible with Huggingface models, it integrates seamlessly with our fine-tuned model.
 For inference, we launch a local \emph{vLLM} server, which automatically loads the model and its tokenizer.
 The server exposes an OpenAI-compatible API accepting JSON-formatted HTTP requests.
 Each request contains an instruction in the same format as the training data, together with the maximum number of tokens to generate.
-Since outputs can be lengthy depending on the required operations, we set this limit to 29,000 tokens.
+Since outputs can be lengthy depending on the required operations, we set this limit generously, with the exact value chosen per model.
 The server returns the response in JSON format, from which we extract the generated output.
 To obtain clean text, special tags such as \texttt{<think>} are removed.

 Each request to the \emph{vLLM} server produces a single output describing the shuttling operations required to execute one of the first-layer gates.
 Thus, multiple requests are necessary to construct a complete shuttling schedule.
 Since outputs may include invalid operations inconsistent with the trap architecture or current state, we developed a Python script to automate schedule generation and validation.
 The script tracks both the qubit positions in the trap and the remaining, not-executed gates of the circuit.
 At initialization, it loads the quantum circuit, heuristically determines an initial qubit placement on the trap graph, and identifies first-layer gates, deeper-layer gates, and allowed shuttling operations.
 Using this information, it constructs an instruction in the same format as the training data and submits it to the \emph{vLLM} server.